 The Henry Jones Art Hotel has long been passionate about pioneering the works of Tasmania’s finest rising contemporary artists.

-This year, the Henry Jones Art Prize aims to showcase exciting new work from artists across the state and now includes two $20,000 prizes in the Painting and Mixed Media categories.
+This year, the Henry Jones Art Prize aims to showcase exciting new work from artists across the state and will include two $20,000 prizes in the Painting and Mixed Media categories.

 Visitors to the exhibition will be able to purchase artwork and vote for their favourite, with the artist of the most popular work receiving the $1,000 Peoples’ Choice Prize.
 There will also be a Packing Room Prize, chosen by the hanging team, providing one lucky artist with $750.